-Maximum Contaminant Level Goal (MCLG) or Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the USEPA.
-PHGs are set by the California EPA.
+Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+PHGs are set by the California Environmental Protection Agency.

 Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.